techidaily/site-win11-tips/source/_posts/1719216451577-achieving-total-screen-capture-mastery-using-snip-and-sketch.md

 6. Wait for the process to complete, then check if the issue is resolved.
 7. If it persists, click the**Reset** button in the same section and follow the on-screen instructions to proceed.

  Once the tool has been reset, it should work correctly.
-If the problem appears again in the future, you can consider using any of the other[ways to take screenshots in Windows 11](https://www.makeuseof.com/take-screenshot-windows-11/) until Microsoft releases an official fix for this problem.
+If the problem appears again in the future, you can consider using any of the other [ways to take screenshots in Windows 11](https://www.makeuseof.com/take-screenshot-windows-11/) until Microsoft releases an official fix for this problem.

 ## Snip With Ease